Sibling Rivalry to Calm, Connected and Close

 Suitable for parents, teachers and professionals

-Parents and carers of children aged 4-12 with ADHD
+• Parents and carers of children aged 2-12yrs

 Learning Outcomes

-If there is a child in your family, classroom or setting who you think needs support in this area, make sure to book this webinar so you can be that adult in their world who truly makes a meaningful difference.
+If there are children in your family, classroom or care who struggle to get along, make sure to book this webinar so you can be that adult who helps transform their relationship for life.

 What you’ll receive